How To Refinance A Second Home

 - W-2s going back 2 years, along with your recent pay stubs.

 - The lender will need any 1099s you may have.
 If you’re self-employed, include your profit and loss statements.

 - If you’re using alimony and/or child support payments to qualify, you’ll need proof of at least 6 months of regular payments prior to the application and evidence that the payments will continue for at least the next 3 years.
 This can be obtained from your divorce documentation or other legal paperwork.

 You’ll also need account statements for bank accounts and any other assets that you want to use to qualify.
 Plan to provide statements going back at least 2 months or the most recent quarterly statement.
 If you’re selling any assets or getting any gift funds, these need to be documented as well.

-We’ll walk you through this process, but here’s more information on mortgage documentation so you can begin to prepare.
+We’ll walk you through this process, but here’s more information on refinance documentation so you can begin to prepare.

 When you talk to lenders, you may sometimes hear them discuss something called a loan-to-value ratio (LTV).
 You can think of LTV as being the inverse of your existing equity in a refinance situation.
 For example, if you’re leaving 20% equity in your home after a refinance, the LTV on the loan is 80%.